Rosentti/20PercentRendered/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi, I'm Onni.
-I'm a 16-year-old software developer.
+I'm a 16-year-old software developer from Finland 🇫🇮.
 I'm currently studying at Riveria for Information and Communication technologies.
-I mostly codes in:
+I mostly code in:
+- C#
 - JavaScript and Typescript
-- C#
 However, I'm looking to get into Rust as well.

 My "current" projects are: